Warrenby Wood £86,000 Freehold

 The sporting rights are included in the sale.

 Our standard covenant will apply.

 The wood is ideal for conservation projects and the level terraces at the top of the Dale would lend themselves to occasional camping, with plenty of fuel for the campfire.

-The Wolds Way long distance footpath is nearby, so is a good base for exploring the local area.
+The Wolds Way long distance footpath is nearby: Warrenby Wood is a great base for exploring the local area.

 Local area and history